This article describes the steps to set up File History in Windows 11.

 Your OneDrive offline folders will also be included with File History backups.

-File History uses journaling which is an NTFS feature that keeps track of file changes on the system’s drives.
+File History uses journaling, an NTFS feature that keeps track of file changes on the system’s drives.
 Whenever a change is made on the system’s drives, the file journal is updated, determining which files and folders need to be backed up.

 Using this information, File History knows which files and folders to back up to the destination specified during the setup process.